Hotmail access “Forbidden”

 The only supported way of connecting to your Live Hotmail or MSN account is via the Outlook Connector or POP3.

-The Outlook Connector is the recommended method and can be downloaded here.
+The Outlook Connector is the recommended method and can be downloaded from the links below;

-The Outlook Connector is supported for Outlook 2003 and Outlook 2007.
+The Outlook Connector is supported for Outlook 2003, Outlook 2007 and Outlook 2010.
 If you are running an earlier version of Outlook, you can still connect to your Hotmail account via POP3.
 The settings can be found here.

 Keep in mind that POP3 is download only and it only supports downloading mail from your Inbox folder (sending mail remains possible as well of course).